-Using certain other drugs together with Ezallor Sprinkle can increase your risk of serious muscle problems.
+When you start or stop taking Ezallor Sprinkle, your doctor may need to adjust the doses of any other medicines you take on a regular basis.
+Using certain medicines together with this medicine can increase your risk of serious muscle problems.
 It is very important to tell your doctor about all medicines you use, and those you start or stop using during your treatment with this medicine, especially:

 This list is not complete.
 Other drugs may affect Ezallor Sprinkle, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.

 - During Pregnancy or Breastfeeding